Storyville: Endings, Twisted and Otherwise

 The ending to your story has to be satisfying.
 Where a lot of people fail to do this is in resolving their conflicts.
 If a man is out to exact revenge against the thugs that killed his wife, well, there better be some vengeance, right?
 And not only does he have to find these evil men and hurt them, kill them, but it must be done in a way that is above and beyond what happened to his wife—they must suffer, in the worst possible ways.
 And then, we must see how this changes the protagonist.
 It isn’t enough to simply get revenge.
 That’s the obvious situation we need to see, the bare minimum.
 Batman evolved out of Bruce Wayne not because of an act of revenge, but because of how that act changed him, how it made him into a vigilante, a lifetime of fixing problems and balancing the universe (see also F. Paul Wilson’s “Repairman Jack” series).

 So be aware of your conflict.
 If you don’t resolve it, then we’re essentially writing a vignette, a slice-of-life story, bearing witness to some moments in time.
 And those stories can be well written, they can be entertaining, but they run the risk of not carrying the same weight as a story that resolves a major conflict.
 And when I say resolve a conflict, when I say that there has to be a resolution, it doesn’t mean that your hero (or villain) has to change 100%.
-They don’t have to do a 180 and become the exact opposite of who they were.
-The bad guy becomes good, the jerk becomes a saint, the whore becomes a nun, the addict becomes sober.
+They don’t have to do a 180 and become the exact opposite of who they were—the bad guy suddenly good, the jerk becoming a saint, the addict finally sober.
 That’s just one option.

 I was given some advice by Stephen Graham Jones about one of the stories that I wrote in his class.
 He said to be careful of the twist ending, because it takes away much of the re-read value.
 And he makes a good point.
 If your entire story hinges on that last page, the last gasping words, will it change the way your reader enjoys the story?
 Will they ever want to read it again?
 ROSEBUD!
 SOYLENT GREEN IS PEOPLE!
 You need to think about these things.
 If the audience feels cheated, they will be really angry with you.
 Many people complained about the ending of Lost and The Sopranos.
 But most people loved the end of Six Feet Under.
 You don’t have to spoon-feed every bit on information, not every question has to be answered.
 But you take a risk if you leave a story open-ended, if you end your novel with too many unanswered questions.